 Our first week in school had a PSHE focus.
-During this time we enjoyed being together as a class again after the long summer holidays.
-We talked about what we had done during the holidays and what we were looking forward to in Year 1.
+During this time we enjoyed being together as a class again.
+We talked about the things we enjoy most about school - most of us said being with our friends!

 We spent time becoming familiar with our new classroom and class routines.
 After thinking about how to keep ourselves safe and happy Year 1 we worked together to create a set of class rules.